SRF Council & Committee Chairs

 We welcome our new SRF Chairs

-Dr Ali Fouladi-Nashta – Chair Grants and Awards Committee
+Dr Ali Fouladi-Nashta – Chair Grants and Membership Committee

 I am immensely grateful to the SRF members who honoured me with their votes to become the Chair of the Grants and Awards Committee.
 I have been a member of this committee during the last three years and helped the SRF to support its members by provision of grants and scholarships for students and scientists at all stages of their careers.